 Is New York a No-Fault State for Auto Insurance?

-New York is a no-fault state, so drivers involved in an accident each file a claim with their own car insurer, regardless of who’s at fault.
+New York is a no-fault car insurance state.
+That means each driver involved in an accident files a claim with their own insurer, regardless of fault.

 Katie Powers